-1 CLASS HOUR/1 CREDIT This course will be a continuation of the Service Learning experience for students who have successfully completed ISVC110.
+This course will be a continuation of the Service Learning experience for students who have successfully completed ISVC110.
 This course will allow students to continue to support an established service project and or mentor beginning Service Learning students.
-The student will commit to a sustained community service or mentoring objective for a minimum of 16 hours over the course of one semester.
-Students will participate in reflection seminars that will take place throughout the semester.
+The student will commit to a sustained community service or mentoring objective for a minimum of 12 hours over the course of one semester.
 A variety of teaching methodologies will be used to facilitate expression of new learning.
-A summative portfolio will be used to provide evidence of project success, learning and or leadership experiences.
-(Prerequisite:ISVC110 or permission of instructor)
+(Prerequisite: ISVC110 or permission of instructor)